Top 10 Maryland Birding Events

 This birdfest was created to help fairly new, but very interested birders become more accomplished at this challenging sport.
 Time is spent listening to and learning bird songs.
 Early May is the perfect time to see birds migrating through the area.
 Most migrants have returned but the leaves haven’t grown enough to block your view of the birds in the treetops.

 This event, hosted by the Patterson Park Audubon Center, provides guided experiences that connect people to the Baltimore’s waterfront and green spaces, highlight the incredible wildlife diversity that can be discovered in our urban parks, wetlands, and ecological restoration sites, and have a fun time birding in, and exploring Charm City.
-Check the website for more information.

 For more than 70 years, the Maryland Ornithological Society (MOS) has hosted an annual convention where both members and non-members can meet, socialize, discuss conservation and natural resource topics, and enjoy guided field trips in various regions of Maryland.
-The convention is hosted at different venues and dates each year.
+The convention is hosted at different venues on various dates each year.

 This event features bird walks with guest leaders at Wetland Overlook Park and along the boardwalk, bird films at Town Hall, happy hour at a local restaurant, and a Sunday Big Sit event all day at Wetlands Overlook Park with a tally rally at a local restaurant.
-Check the website for more information.

 Autumn is the most spectacular time of year for the Eastern Shore and the Waterfowl Festival in historic Easton shows it off at its best.
 Thousands of geese fly overhead while thousands of visitors stroll the streets.
 Local hunting traditions and sportsmen’s goods and gear are highlighted in addition to the wildlife art, with the World Championship Goose Calling Contest®, the Mason-Dixon Regional Duck Calling Contest and Delmarva Dock Dogs® Competition taking place as well as retriever demonstrations, wine tasting pavilion, kids’ activities and much more.